Reykjavík City Hall

 The Iceland Replica is located in the west side of Tjarnarsalur except when the hall is rented for events.
 The replica has always been a major attraction for both domestic and international visitors.

-It is mainly constructed based on maps from the U.S. Army Map Service Series C762 from 1948, which were drawn from aerial photos taken by the U.S. Army in August and September of 1945 through October of 1946.
+The Iceland model is mainly based on 1948 U.S. Army Map Service series C762 maps.
+These were drawn from aerial photos taken by the U.S. Army from August to September 1945 and until October 1946.
 This American map set includes a total of 269 maps at a scale of 1:50,000, with each map sheet covering about 435 square kilometers of land. Þórður P. Þorbjarnarson, City Engineer, came up with the idea to create this replica.

 History